nuttlabs/productivity-nexus/productivity-nexus_summary-examples.md

 ---

+### Announcements from Visa and Mastercard signal the growing role of AI assistants in online shopping.

+- Visa's [Intelligent Commerce](https://b7dwf.r.a.d.sendibm1.com/mk/cl/f/sh/7nVU1aA2ng7ZOxVIT5GtnZQMVfbVW34/K_nL9qZppXVy) offers a safe way for AI to complete payments.
+- Early partners include OpenAI and Anthropic, among other top AI labs, which makes it likely that ChatGPT and Claude will soon be completing checkouts for us.
+- Similarly, Mastercard's [Agent Pay](https://b7dwf.r.a.d.sendibm1.com/mk/cl/f/sh/7nVU1aA2ng9SOU0bReVLpvkAg26IFza/YamnM-Lv1BX0) will allow you to complete purchases without leaving apps like ChatGPT when they list products.

+#### Nutt's Notes

+It's no coincidence that these announcements come alongside ChatGPT's new shopping features.
+As AI labs seek to monetize their capital-intensive services, ecommerce presents a ripe opportunity.

+---

+### ChatGPT got better for shopping and citing.

+OpenAI [added a handful of improvements](https://b7dwf.r.a.d.sendibm1.com/mk/cl/f/sh/7nVU1aA2ng5gPQzzUW2RlD6YLJ6im6Y/fvieTbWqsAED) to ChatGPT search:

+1. A new product-results interface offers recommendations, comparisons, and direct purchase links.
+2. A 'highlight' feature attributes specific segments of the response to their source.
+3. As you type, you'll see trending searches and autocomplete suggestions.
+4. You can search from WhatsApp by messaging 1-800-ChatGPT.

+#### Nutt's Notes

+- As I say often, ChatGPT offers the best blend of capabilities and features.
+These updates make that more true.
+- It was Perplexity that first put the heat on Google Search.
+Now, it seems, ChatGPT is overtaking them both.

+---

 ### AI Mode for Google Search is rolling out to everyone in the US.

 To no one's surprise, Google's I/O conference was all about AI.
 Here are the two announcements most notable to everyday users like yourself: